-Information about the UIS services can be found at https://help.uis.cam.ac.uk/new-starters/it-for-students/student-it-services..
+The UIS services are described at https://help.uis.cam.ac.uk/new-starters/it-for-students/student-itservices.
 This also provides information on how to obtain free copies of MS Office for students to install on their personal devices.

 The Clinical School Computing Service (CSCS) also provides IT support for some of our members based on the Biomedical Campus.
-For information about the services provided by CSCS can be found at https://www.medschl.cam.ac.uk/about/computing/

-Depending on which building(s) you are based in, you may need to arrange with your building facilities/IT support to obtain full access to your local IT services.
+To contact the CSCS service desk, please email CSCSservicedesk@medschl.cam.ac.uk.
+However, Depending on which building(s) you are based in, you may need to arrange with your building facilities/IT support to obtain full access to your local IT services.